sensei-hacker/inavwiki/Modes.md

 Heading hold only uses yaw control (rudder) so it won't work on a flying wing which has no rudder.

+### HOME RESET

+This mode provides a means to reset the home location or arming coordinates the model will return to.
+This is beneficial if you choose to launch or takeoff before the model has a GPS fix..
+By using this mode, you can fly past your launch site later in the flight, once a GPS fix is established.
+And momentarily activate the feature.. **Ideally, it is better to place this mode on a Pot or one of the multi-position buttons, so it does not get unintentionally bumped.**

 ### HORIZON

 This hybrid mode works exactly like the previous ANGLE mode with centered roll and pitch sticks (thus enabling auto-leveled flight), then gradually behaves more and more like the default RATE mode as the sticks are moved away from the center position.
 Which means it has no limitation on banking angle and can do flips.

+### KILLSWITCH

+Allows the flight controller to be instantly disarmed and locked out, regardless of other Settings, Saves or Checks.
+As with the disarm switch.

 ### LEDLOW